Cenze94/LC-QuAD-NoA/Models/README.md

 DeepPavlov model execution creates 6 files that are needed for the next steps; these documents, identified by the substring in quotes, are the following.

 - "deeppavlov_answers": contains DeepPavlov model answers;
-- "queries_templates": contains the predicted templates;
+- "queries_templates": is filled with the predicted templates;
 - "queries_candidates": contains all candidate queries;
-- "candidate_outputs_lists": contains the answers of every candidate query; this should be a useless file, since "candidate_outputs" indexes can be used to directly extract the corresponding candidate query, but I reported it anyway because it's created;
+- "candidate_outputs_lists": is filled with the answers of every candidate query; this should be a useless file, since "candidate_outputs" indexes can be used to directly extract the corresponding candidate query, but I reported it anyway because it's created;
 - "candidate_outputs": contains the non-empty answers of candidate queries, with indexes to locate the corresponding one;
-- "answers_indexes": contains the index of final answers, to get them from "candidate_outputs".
+- "answers_indexes": is filled with the index of final answers, to get them from "candidate_outputs".

 Since in some of these files there may be multiple lines associated with the same question, "execute_deeppavlov_model.py" adds to all files, for each input question, a new line containing the expression "-|-", which is handled by the scripts of the following steps.

 ## Statistics file

-There are two additional support functions in "check_deeppavlov_model_functions.py": the first one, "filter_test_questions", filters the test set from questions without English answers (if not already done [before](../LC-QuAD-NoA#execution-reproduction)), while the second one, "add_answers_to_file", adds up to 50 possible answers to the remaining questions of the input set.
+There are two additional support functions in "check_deeppavlov_model_functions.py": the first one, "filter_test_questions", filters the test set from questions without English answers (if not already done [before](../LC-QuAD-NoA#execution-reproduction)), while the second one, "add_answers_to_file", adds up to 50 possible answers to the questions of the input set.

 A statistics file contains the information per generation template and in total.
 Besides there is an additional subdivision, called "without english answers", that contains all the questions without answers with an English label; it is useful if for some reason the dataset filtering fails, and so to handle cases that can cause errors.
 The fields of the other statistics file subdivisions are the following: